RebelToolbox/RebelDocumentation/tutorials/animation/introduction.rst

    Track settings

-The update mode of a track tells Godot when to update the property values.
+The update mode of a track tells Rebel Engine when to update the property values.
 This can be:

 -  **Continuous:** Update the property on each frame.